 Why should I be baptized?

 The word “baptize” means to “dip under water.”
-Because Jesus was baptized that way.
-(Matthew 3:16) Every biblical baptism was by immersion.
-(Acts 8:38-39)
+We baptize this way because Jesus was baptized that way and because every biblical baptism was by immersion.

 Should I be baptized again?